Volunteers' week 1-7 June 2022

 Volunteering at The Museum of Lincolnshire Life

-by Debbie, almost 3 years agoOne day a week I volunteer at The Museum of Lincolnshire Life to help accession objects that have been donated to them.
+by Debbie, about 4 years agoOne day a week I volunteer at The Museum of Lincolnshire Life to help accession objects that have been donated to them.
 I really enjoy handling and documenting all the different objects.
 It satisfies my love of history and it draws on my previous experience working at this museum.
 I resigned from my position here to care for my late father and, being able to return as a volunteer, means that I can still see many of my old colleagues and help to support a place that means a lot to me.

 -